 Popular Career Opportunities in Animation Industry

-It is a common stereotype that working in animation you need to be good at drawing, design,ing or using digital tools.
+It is a common stereotype that working in animation you need to be good at drawing, designing or using digital tools.
 However, animation professionals can work in a variety of industries, including management, entertainment, and advertising.
 You can still find a position that suits your interests and expertise, even if you don’t know anything about making animation.
+As a freelancer, you can even try out several of the roles listed below until you find one you’re naturally drawn to.
+With a laptop and a solid freelance contract setting your terms and conditions, you will be able to outsource work of all kinds to most animation studios.

 Animation Casting & Talent Manager

 Though there are many variations of this job title, the casting and talent manager is essentially a hiring manager for animation studios.
-They typically oversee talent search and development for an animation studio, including scouting and research.
+They typically oversee talent search and development for an animation studio, including scouting and research to find the ideal candidate.
 This job is always exciting and keeps you on your feet.

 Though casting and talent managers may not be an animator themselves, they must have a thorough and strong understanding of the animation industry or studio they are working for.
 Good management, logistical, and communication skills are also essential to succeed in this upper-level position.
 Most jobs require a college degree, as well as experience in leading teams and/or the animation industry.
 The median salary for animation talent development managers is $120,800 USD.